What Is On-Page SEO? How To Optimize A Page

 - Page metadata

 All of these elements tie back to the same basic idea: creating a good user experience.
-The more usable a page is (from both a technical and non-technical perspective), the better that page's on-site optimization.
+The more usable a page is (from both a technical and non-technical perspective), the better that page’s on-page optimization.

 Additional Articles on On-Site SEO